Battle of Chochiwon: Early engagements

 The plan was to airlift one battalion of the 24th Infantry Division into South Korea via C-54 Skymaster transport aircraft and quickly block advancing North Korean forces while the remainder of the division was transported on ships.
 The 21st Infantry Regiment was identified as the most combat-ready of the 24th Infantry Division's three regiments, and the 21st Infantry's 1st Battalion was selected because its commander, Lieutenant Colonel Charles B. Smith, was the most experienced, having commanded a battalion at the Battle of Guadalcanal during World War II.
 On July 5, Task Force Smith engaged North Korean forces at the Battle of Osan, delaying over 5,000 North Korean infantry for seven hours before being routed and forced back.

 During that time, the U.S. 34th Infantry Regiment set up a line between the villages of Pyongtaek and Ansong, 10 mi south of Osan, to fight the next delaying action against the advancing North Korean forces.
 The 34th Infantry Regiment was similarly unprepared for a fight; in the ensuing action, most of the regiment withdrew to Chonan without engaging the enemy.
-The 1st Battalion, left alone against the North Koreans resisted their advance in the brief and disastrous Battle of Pyongtaek.
+The 1st Battalion, left alone against the North Koreans, resisted their advance in the brief and disastrous Battle of Pyongtaek.
 The 34th Infantry was unable to stop North Korean armor.
 After a 30-minute fight, the 34th mounted a disorganized retreat in which many soldiers abandoned equipment and retreated without resisting the North Korean forces.
 The Pyongtaek—Ansong line was unable to delay the North Korean force significantly or inflict heavy casualties on them.

-The regiment subsequently retreated to Chonan, where, the next night the 3rd Battalion was heavily engaged in another delaying action.
-The 34th Infantry lost its commander, Colonel Robert R. Martin as well as two thirds of its 3rd Battalion's strength.
+The regiment subsequently retreated to Chonan, where, the next night, the 3rd Battalion was heavily engaged in another delaying action.
+The 34th Infantry lost its commander, Colonel Robert R. Martin, and two-thirds of its 3rd Battalion's strength.
 The exhausted 34th Infantry Regiment retreated to the Kum River, near the 24th Infantry Division's headquarters.
 The 24th Infantry Division would make one final delaying action before it would be forced to make its final stand around Taejon, the only major defensible city left before the Pusan Perimeter being established by the Eighth Army.